 Forecast: Trade wind conditions to hold through the week

-The next long- period south swell will fill in late Thursday into the weekend, bringing above average surf.
-Surf along north and west facing shores will remain nearly flat through tomorrow.
-The next small bump is expected for north and west facing shores late Tuesday into Wednesday.
-Small, choppy surf will remain along east facing shores.
+The next long-period south swell will fill in late Thursday into the weekend, bringing above average surf.

+Surf along north- and west-facing shores will remain nearly flat through Tuesday.

+The next small bump is expected for north- and west-facing shores late Tuesday into Wednesday.
+Small, choppy surf will remain along east-facing shores.

 Copyright 2022 Hawaii News Now.
 All rights reserved.